burntcustard/stream-size/README.md

 # gulp-vinyl-size

+> Log the size of individual files (Vinyl objects) in the stream.
+A simpler, more flexible alternative to [gulp-size](https://www.npmjs.com/package/gulp-size).

 ## Installation

 Install package with NPM and add it to your development dependencies:

 `npm install --save-dev gulp-vinyl-size`

-## Information

-Log the size of individual files (Vinyl objects) in the stream.
-A more flexible alternative to [gulp-size](https://www.npmjs.com/package/gulp-size).

 ## Basic Usage